 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Adobe Security Bulletin APBS10-02 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review Apple article HT4447 and upgrade to Quicktime 7.6.9 to help mitigate the risks.

-PowerDNS has released PowerDNS Recursor 188.8.131.52 to address multiple vulnerabilities.
-Exploitation of these vulnerabilities may allow an attacker to execute arbitrary code, cause a denial-of-service condition, or spoof DNS information.
+VMware has released security advisory VMSA-2010-0018 to address multiple vulnerabilities affecting VMware Workstation, Player, Fusion, ESXi, and ESX.
+Exploitation of these vulnerabilities may allow an attacker to execute arbitrary code or operate with elevated privileges.

-US-CERT encourages users and administrators to review PowerDNS Security Advisories 2010-01 and 2010-02 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review VMware security advisory VMSA-2010-0018 and apply any necessary updates to help mitigate the risks.